What I have learned as a parent

 Dealing with big emotions.
 Sometimes it’s a good idea to just walk away and cool down before things get too heated.
 Escalating anger shuts down communication (listening) and works against a constructive resolution.
 It can also set a bad example of how to choose to deal with frustration or challenge.
 Intense emotion is often like a weather pattern– fighting to control it or stop it is sometimes futile.
 Giving into it, allowing it to guide words and behavior can be destructive or hurtful.
 Battening down the hatches and letting it pass or just giving it time to dissipate might be the best strategy.

 Make a game of something that seems an obligation or boring.
+Make a game of any and everything, in fact.

 Try to “narrate” a conflict rather than take the emotional bait.
 Narrate/describe your feelings rather than just submitting to them and allowing them to control the scene.
 If you need to walk away and cool off and return to it, that can be okay too.